 This health problem can cause local infections that keep coming back.
 This may happen when your child has another infection, like a cold, cough, or sore throat.

-What are the symptoms of a branchial cleft abnormality?
+These are the most common symptoms of a branchial cleft abnormality:

-The symptoms of a branchial cleft abnormality may look like other neck abnormalities or medical problems.
-Always consult your child's health care provider for a diagnosis.
+The symptoms of a brachial cleft abnormality can be like other health conditions.
+Make sure your child sees his or her healthcare provider for a diagnosis.